microsoft/Application-Insights-Workbooks/Documentation/Visualizations/CompositeBar.md

 ### Aggregation

-Aggregations are useful for Tree/Group by visualizations.
+Aggregations are useful for Tree/Group By visualizations.
 The data for a column for the group row is decided by the aggregation set for that column.
 There are three types of aggregations applicable for composite bars: None, Sum, and Inherit.

 Add Group By settings like this: